FAQ’s

 Horses are very expensive to maintain, as is running the program in general.
 Our cost breakdown is provided below:

-• Maintenance Costs (horses are destructive)
+• Facility Maintenance Costs

 • Veterinary Care